cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 By inspecting these metrics, researchers can gain insights into the relative importance and ubiquity of each taxon within the analyzed samples, fostering an informed approach to subsequent analyses.

+Before we delve into the detailed examination of the `generate_taxa_boxplot_single` function, it's essential to first understand some critical parameters that play a pivotal role in shaping the visualization:

+- **`features.plot`**: This parameter dictates which features (or taxa) should be visualized.
+For instance, after executing a differential abundance analysis, you might be inclined to closely inspect taxa that exhibit significant variations.
+By defining `features.plot` with a list of taxa with a p-value less than a certain threshold from your differential abundance results, you're streamlining the visualization to spotlight these select taxa.
+When `features.plot` is determined, the values for `prev.filter` and `abund.filter` are instantly set to 0, indicating that these won't be applied for further filtering in visualization.

+- **`top.k.plot` and `top.k.func`**: In many scenarios, especially when navigating through expansive datasets, you may want to focus on a select subset of taxa that stand out either due to their sheer abundance or because they manifest a pronounced variability. `top.k.plot` lets you cap the maximum number of taxa to visualize.
+For instance, if you set it to 10, only the top 10 taxa, as determined by the criteria detailed in `top.k.func`, will be visualized.

+  - `top.k.func` assists in determining the criteria for this selection, offering two choices:
+    - `"mean"`: Highlights taxa with the highest average abundances spread across samples.
+    - `"sd"`: Focuses on taxa that exhibit the most pronounced variability (standard deviation) across samples.
+This proves particularly insightful when you're keen on understanding taxa that display marked differences across different conditions or over distinct time frames.

+With this foundational understanding in place, let's proceed with the function:

 1. `generate_taxa_boxplot_single` outputs a singular comprehensive plot with taxa data:

 ```r